paul2t/xfind/readme.md

 xfind is a multithreaded application to search for text in multiple files inside several folders.

-You can download a compiled version of xfind here : [xfind binary](https://bitbucket.org/Rednaj/xfind/downloads/xfind.zip)
+You can download a compiled version in the [releases](https://github.com/rednaj/xfind/releases)
 If you don't trust me, you can review the code.
 The process for compiling xfind is below.

 First choose a directory and some file extensions.